-To assure an appearance and condition which is consistent with the purposes of the General Industrial District, M-2, outdoor signs on the properties within the District shall comply with the regulations for exterior signs in Article VIII of this Chapter.
+To assure an appearance and condition which is consistent with the purposes of the M-2, General Industrial District, M-2, outdoor signs on the properties within the District shall comply with the regulations for exterior signs in Article VIII of this Chapter.
 (Ord.
 No. 31A-55, 6-25-79)

 Section 20-100.1.
-Utilities.
+Location of Utilities.

 All development in the General Industrial District, M-2, shall be served by public water and sewer.
 The location of all utilities and utility easements shall be shown on the site plans and be approved as per the Site Plan Review Section of this Chapter.
+New utilities are to be placed underground except for required transformers, switching equipment, meter pedestals, telephone pedestals, outdoor lighting poles and meter and service connections attached to buildings.
+In consideration of voltage requirements, existing overhead service and physical features of the site and surrounding area, the Planning Commission may waive the requirements for underground utilities.
 (Ord.
 No. 31A-55, 6-25-79)